Table of Contents

 They are a calm dog breed that would make excellent family pets since they can adapt to the various energy levels of their owners.

-In some instances, you will see your Greyhound comfortably tucked into one of the corners of your couch.
+Sometimes, you will see your Greyhound comfortably tucked into one of the corners of your couch.
 Some dog owners would even call this breed couch potato!

 The History of the Greyhound

 The Greyhound is one of the oldest dog breeds there is!
-There were even depictions of the greyhound dogs in ancient Greece and ancient Egypt.
+There were even depictions of the greyhound dogs in ancient Greece and Egypt.

 Around 5000 years ago, greyhounds used to be the pharaoh’s hound.
 Their primary role was to hunt and chase away fast-moving wild creatures from the desert.